 5. GROWTH: LINEAR VS. EXPONENTIAL

 Gradually, you have been showing your customers you are faster and better than your competitors.
 Your company is growing consistently at a linear rate.
-Your rate of growth reflects the competition and the costs of changing customers take into consideration before deciding buying from you.
+Your rate of growth reflects the competition and the costs of change customers take into consideration before deciding to buy from you.

-With an innovative alternative in the market that solves the problem through emerging technologies customers start jumping on board fast and your company begin to grow exponentially.
+With an innovative alternative in the market that solves the problem through emerging technologies, customers start jumping on board fast and your company begins to grow exponentially.
 You have run some risks with your initial assumptions and now it’s time to see a high return on your

 Now, you have enough information to answer: what kind of business are you on?

-Please, let me know your opinion about this post.
-Leave a comment or share it with some friend who may benefit from it!
+Please, leave a comment or share it with a friend who may benefit from it!